 The PM was hounded till the very last day of 2014 election.
 SIT after SIT was set up but he was exonerated.
 Not content, at the last minute they slapped a snoop gate on him, though the lady involved and her mother said no such thing took place and they had no complaint.
 In a déjà vu scenario, it’s clear they are straining every sinew to besmirch his name in any manner whatever.

-Retired RBI Officer.
+Retired central banker.
 As a youngster published poems in Youth Times, Mirror, Indian Express, Poetry Chronicle, Poesis etc.

 Translated modern Tamil poems into English for Sahithya Akademy’s special edition on Tamil Poetry.

 Translated Ionesco’s Rhinoceros from French to Tamil, published by CreA, Chennai.